Secured-Finance/contracts/docs/ProxyController.md

 function _updateImpl(bytes32 name, address newAddress, bytes data) internal returns (address proxyAddress)
 ```

-_Sets the implementation contract of specified contract
+Updates the implementation contract of specified contract
 The first time the contract address is set, `UpgradeabilityProxy` is created.
 From the second time, the contract address set in the created `UpgradeabilityProxy`
-will be updated._
+will be updated.

 | Name | Type | Description |
 | ---- | ---- | ----------- |